TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         }
         ```

-    ??? success "Solution for question 7"
+    ??? success "Solution to question 7"

         !!! quote "Task"
             There seems to be a csv file in the comments of that page.